 Low-carb advice in 40 languages

 Why would you consider eating fewer carbs?
 There are many potential benefits, proven by science and experience, like these four:

 However, the reason many people keep eating low carb is more often the powerful health effects, like the following ones.

-Low carb usually reduces and sometimes even eliminates cravings for sweets
+A low-carb diet usually reduces and sometimes even eliminates cravings for sweets